usernamestringnull/dashapi/README.md

 ## 🚀 Getting Started

-1. Clone the repository: git clone https://github.com/usernamestringnull/dashapi.git
+1. Clone the repository: git clone https://github.com/usernamestringnull/dashapi.git /var/www/html && chown www-data:www-data /var/www/html -R
 2. Configure your environment and API keys.
 3. Run the panel locally or deploy it on your preferred hosting.